-He is currently a Consultant Neurosurgeon and Spinal Surgeon and Honorary Senior Clinical Lecturer in Neurosurgery at the Royal Hallamshire Hospital.
-He has been the lead clinician for neurosurgery at the Royal Hallamshire and is the Programme Director Neurosurgery South Yorkshire and Humber Deanery.
+He is currently the Clinical Director of the National Centre for Stereotactic Radiosurgery and is a Consultant Neurosurgeon and Spinal Surgeon and Honorary Senior Clinical Lecturer in Neurosurgery at the Royal Hallamshire Hospital.
+He has been the Chair of the NHS England Clinical Reference Group for Stereotactic Radiosurgery andlead clinician for neurosurgery at the Royal Hallamshire and Programme Director Neurosurgery South Yorkshire and Humber Deanery.
 He is a member of the Society of British Neurological Surgeons, British Medical Association, British Acoustic Neuroma Association, Hospital Consultants and Specialists Association and the Leksell Gamma Knife Society and a Trustee of the Neurocare Charity fund.
-He has gained extensive experience of Gamma Knife radiosurgery as a senior member of the National Centre for Stereotactic Radiosurgery.

 JG Rowe MA DM FRCS(SN)

 After qualifying from Oxford University in 1988, Mr Rowe continued to practice in Oxford and East Anglia becoming a fellow of the Royal College of Surgery of England in 1992.

 Whilst undertaking his Neurosurgical training at the Radcliffe Infirmary, Oxford, he began to use an image-guided surgical approach after studying Magnetic Resonance as part of his MRC research fellowship at Oxford University.
 This lead him to begin to develop an interest in the field of Stereotactic functional neurosurgery.